 Are you looking to move to the suburbs with kids?
-There are different criteria to look for when buying a house with kids versus buying a house without kids.
-I wished I had received better advice when buying my first home in the suburbs.
-My husband and I moved from the city to the suburbs more than a decade ago.
-We always lived in condos or townhouses and this was our first foray into buying a single family home.
-I was pregnant at that time, so I didn’t have kids and did not know what we needed.
-We bought a little ranch in the suburbs which would have been perfect for the 2 of us without kids.
+Don’t make the same mistakes that I did!
+When I first moved to the suburbs, I was pregnant with my first child so I thought I knew what I needed.
+We moved from the city coming from a 1 bedroom condo and this was our first time buying a single-family home.
+We ended up with a little ranch in the suburbs which would have been perfect for the 2 of us without kids.
 But once we had our daughter, we quickly realized the house was not a good fit for us.
 We sold it after 2 years and moved again.
-Here what you need to know when you move to the suburbs with kids.
+If I had known what I knew now, I wouldn’t have bought that home and it would have saved us from moving twice (the second time with a toddler!).
+Here is what you need to know when moving to the suburbs with kids.

 You will need a playroom

+I really underestimated the need for a playroom.
+The ranch that we bought had a big eat-in next to the kitchen with space for a little play area at the side.
+I thought that was enough.
+I was wrong!
+Don’t underestimate the need for a dedicated space for toys.
 If you don’t dedicate a space for your children’s toys then you will start seeing toys everywhere.
 There will be piles of toys in your kitchen, family room, living room, bedrooms, and hallways.
 The clutter of toys will take over your house.
 You will need a playroom to store all the toys.
 Most people use their basements as their playroom.
-However, if there is no finished basement you can try to find another space in the house to use as a playroom.
+However, if you don’t have a finished basement, you can designate a room in the house to use as a playroom.
 If your

 Mudrooms are Important

+Mudrooms are important when you move to the suburbs with kids.
 This is especially true if you live in the northeast where you will track snow or mud into the house, you will want a mudroom to come into so you can leave your boots and shoes and hang up your coats/jackets.
 In our first home, we did not have a mudroom so when we entered the house, we walked right into our living room which was not ideal because aside from tracking mud into the house, we were piling up our coats and shoes by the front door.
-Ideally you will want a mudroom with cubbies to store coats, jackets and multiple sports equipments.
+Ideally, you will want a mudroom with cubbies to store coats, jackets and multiple sports equipment.

 Attached Garage is a Plus